GoogleChrome/developer.chrome.com/site/en/blog/extend-recorder/index.md

 ## Conclusion {: #conclusion }

-In this blog post, we’ve discussed the different options to export user flows as JSON files, customize replays with `PuppeteerReplayExtension`, transform user flows with `PuppeteerStringifyExtension` and integrate them in your CI workflows.
+In this blog post, we’ve discussed the different options to export user flows as JSON files, customize replays with `PuppeteerReplayExtension`, transform user flows with `PuppeteerStringifyExtension`, and integrate them in your CI workflows.

 I hope this blog post has given you some ideas about how you can use the Recorder panel and the tools provided to make it easier to integrate a testing workflow into your projects.
-Can’t wait to see what you will build!
+Can’t wait to see what you’ll build!

 {% include 'partials/devtools/en/reach-out.md' %}